 To begin the adoption process, you’ll need to apply, then set an appointment to meet with an adoption coordinator.
 It’s a good idea to look at which puppies are available before setting your appointment, but the national Mill Dog Rescue team will help match you with the best dog for your family.
 In most cases, you’ll need a fenced yard though other arrangements may be considered.

-All your other animals must be spayed or neutered, with no exceptions.
+All your other animals must be spayed or neutered, no exceptions.
 Applicants from any state are considered, but priority is given to Colorado residents.
 Your adoption fee will range from $250 to $400, depending on your dog’s age.
 Puppies will cost more, while seniors are slightly discounted.
 Puppies will be rehabilitated, vaccinated, altered, and microchipped before joining your family.

 National Mill Dog Rescue Details